metachris/RPIO/documentation/source/index.rst

 Welcome to RPIO's documentation!
 ================================

-RPIO consists of two main parts:
+RPIO is a Raspberry Pi GPIO toolbox, consisting of two main parts:

 * :ref:`rpio <ref-rpio-cmd>`, a command-line multitool for inspecting and manipulating GPIOs
 * :ref:`RPIO.py <ref-rpio-py>`, a module which extends RPi.GPIO with interrupt handling and other good stuff